apache/mxnet/docs/api/python/rnn.md

     future steps, and thus the whole sequence is required.
 ```

-Dropout and zoneout are effective regularization techniques that can be applied on RNN. `rnn`
+Dropout and zoneout are popular regularization techniques that can be applied to RNN. `rnn`
 module provides `DropoutCell` and `ZoneoutCell` for regularization on the output and recurrent
-states of RNN. `ZoneoutCell` takes one RNN cell in the constructor, and are unrolled like
+states of RNN. `ZoneoutCell` takes one RNN cell in the constructor, and supports unrolling like
 other cells.
 ```python
 zoneout_cell = mx.rnn.ZoneoutCell(lstm_cell, zoneout_states=0.5)